Plots from operational simulations

 deciles()[source]

-Calculates percentiles given in decile for variables in variables and adds them to the output data set including the corresponding dimension, coordinate variable and attributes.
+Calculates percentiles given in decile for variables in variables and adds them to the output data set including the corresponding dimension, coordinate variable and attributes applying the method in emosmethod to obtain the percentiles.

 init_outfile()[source]